35 Rustic Bathroom Design Ideas for Mountain & Log Homes

 Image courtesy of Locati Architects

-18. Grey Tones with Warm Wood Accents
+19. Grey Tones with Warm Wood Accents

 Combining grey and warm wood tones in a rustic bathroom can create a beautiful and inviting space.
-The grey tones can add a cool and calming effect, while the warm wood tones bring a natural and cozy feel.
+The grey tones can add a calm and calming effect, while the warm wood tones bring a natural and cozy feel.
+Additionally, these colors can complement various textures and materials commonly found in rustic bathroom designs, such as stone, metal, and natural fibers.

 Modern Rustic Bathroom